 Main Content Start

 Any student who has a concern may contact an advocate.
 Advocates serve as non-judgmental campus consultants.
 The advocate will listen and explain options available to you while providing support.
-Advocates' responsibilities vary depending on their job description and where they work; however, their responsibility in this role is to help students to understand rights, options, and resources.
+Advocates' responsibilities vary depending on their job description and where they work, but their responsibility in this role is to help students understand rights, options and resources.

 - Provide options for off campus legal action

 The advocates are here to support your decisions.

 It is the victim's/survivor's decision to pursue available resources or to report an incident to law enforcement or the College.
 Although rare, there are times when the College may not be able to honor a victim's request for confidentiality.
 If a victim discloses an incident to an Advocate but wishes that no investigation into the incident be conducted or disciplinary action taken, the Advocate must weigh that request against the College's obligation to provide a safe environment for all students, including the victim.

 The College provides an online reporting system for all student misconduct issues.
 If you are a victim or witness activity perceived as a threat to anyone on campus, promptly report the incident in Advocate.
 The link is located under the Student Conduct webpage under the Student Life tab on the NWACC website. https://nwacc-advocate.symplicity.com/public_report/index.php/pid548423?

 The Clery Act is enforced by the United States Department of Education.
 Originally known as the Campus Security Act, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is a federal law that requires colleges and universities across the United States to disclose information about crime on and around their campuses.
 NWACC is required by law to report statistics for all sexual assaults, but will protect the victim's identity.